jbx-protocol/juice-docs-v1/protocol/learn/architecture.md

 ---
 description: >-
-  Here you'll find information about how the Juicebox protocol is organized and implemented.
+  Here you'll find information about how the protocol is organized and implemented.
 All documentation in this section refers to the upcoming V2 version of the protocol.
 ---

 # Architecture

-The Juicebox protocol is made up of 7 core contracts and 3 surface contracts.
+The protocol is made up of 7 core contracts and 3 surface contracts.

 * Core contracts store all the independent components that make the protocol work.
 * Surface contracts glue core contracts together and manage funds.
 Anyone can write new surface contracts for projects to use.

 ## Core contracts

 The first two core contracts are pretty self explanatory.
-They store the core Juicebox components of the protocol.
+They store the core opinionated components of the protocol.

 * [`JBTokenStore`](../api/contracts/jbtokenstore/) manages token minting and burning for all projects.
 * [`JBFundingCycleStore`](../api/contracts/jbfundingcyclestore/) manages funding cycle configurations and scheduling.
 Funding cycles are represented as a [`JBFundingCycle`](../api/data-structures/jbfundingcycle.md) data structure.

 The next few are a little more generic.
-They don't know anything specific to Juicebox, and are open for use by other protocols or future Juicebox extensions.
+They don't know anything specific to the ecosystem, and are open for use by other protocols or future extensions.

 *   [`JBProjects`](../api/contracts/jbprojects/) manages and tracks ownership over projects, which are represented as ERC-721 tokens.